The EYFS Framework

 - We Follow the Department of Health guidelines regarding preparing bottles of formula:

-- They are only made up as and when the child needs them,
+- They are made fresh each time the child needs one.

-- We only use recently boiled water to make formula bottles (left for no longer than 30 minutes to cool).
+- We use freshly boiled water cooled for no more than 30 minutes to make formula bottles.

 - We do not use cooled boiled water that is reheated.

-- They are then cooled to body temperature, which means they should feel warm or cool, but not hot.
+- They are then cooled to body temperature, so they should feel warm or slightly cool, but not hot.

-- Bottles are tested with a sterilised thermometer to ensure they are an appropriate temperature for the child to drink safely
+- Bottles are checked with a sterilised thermometer to ensure a safe drinking temperature for the child.

-- Bottles are only made following the instructions on the formula, if during the making process there are discrepancies, a new bottle will be made
+- Bottles are made strictly following the formula instructions; if there are any discrepancies, a new bottle will be prepared.

-- All new staff will be shown the procedure, and only when competent and confident will they make them on their own.
-Students are fully supervised.
+- All new staff are shown the procedure and will only prepare bottles independently once competent and confident.
+Students are always fully supervised.

-- Nursery bottles and teats are thoroughly cleaned with hot soapy water and sterilised after use (they are not washed in the dishwasher).
-They are replaced as and when required.
+- Nursery bottles and teats are thoroughly washed in hot soapy water and sterilised after use (not cleaned in the dishwasher).
+They are replaced as needed.

-- Unwanted/left over contents of bottles are disposed of after two hours
+- Unwanted or leftover bottle contents are disposed of after two hours.

-- Babies are never left propped up or laid in a cot or a pram with bottles as it is both dangerous and inappropriate
+- Babies are never left propped up or lying in a cot or pram with bottles, as this is unsafe and inappropriate.

-- A designated area is available for mothers who wish to breastfeed their babies or express milk
+- A designated area is provided for mothers to breastfeed or express milk.

-- Labelled mothers’ breast milk is stored in the fridge.
+- Labelled breast milk from mothers is stored in the fridge.

 Mealtimes (See Separate Nutrition and mealtimes policy)

-- All low/highchairs used for feeding are fitted with restraints and these are used at all times.
-Children are never left unattended when eating or when in highchairs.
-Restraints are removed and washed weekly or as needed
+- All highchairs have restraints, which are used at all times.
+Children are never left unattended while eating or in highchairs.
+Restraints are removed and cleaned weekly or as needed.

-- Mealtimes are seen as social occasions and promote interactions.
-Staff always sit with babies and young children, interacting, promoting communication and social skills
+- Mealtimes are social occasions that encourage interaction.
+Staff sit with babies and young children, promoting communication and social skills.

-- All children are closely supervised whilst eating and if any choking incidents occur paediatric first aid will be administered
+- All children are closely supervised while eating, and paediatric first aid will be given if choking occurs.

-- Babies and young children are encouraged to feed themselves with support, as required
+- Babies and young children are encouraged to feed themselves with support as needed.

-- We work together with parents regarding weaning and offer any support, as required.
+- We work closely with parents on weaning and offer support as needed.

 Comforter and dummies (See separate Use of Dummies in the setting policy)

-- If dummies are used, they are cleaned and sterilised.
-This also applies to dummies which have been dropped on the floor (see separate dummy policy)
+- If dummies are used, they are cleaned and sterilised, including any dropped on the floor (see dummy policy).

-- All dummies are stored in separate labelled containers to ensure no cross-contamination occurs
+- All dummies are stored in separate labelled containers to prevent cross-contamination.

 - Dummies are disposed of if they become damaged